openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device/performance-hint-and-thread-scheduling.rst

 - The most effective way is to use oneTBB for all computations made in the pipeline.
 - Rebuild OpenVINO with OpenMP if other application logic uses OpenMP.
-- Limit the number of threads for OpenVINO and other parts to improve OS scheduling.
+- Limit the number of threads for OpenVINO and other parts and let OS do the scheduling.
 - If other application logic uses OpenMP, set the environment variable `OMP_WAIT_POLICY <https://gcc.gnu.org/onlinedocs/libgomp/OMP_005fWAIT_005fPOLICY.html>`__ to `PASSIVE` to disable OpenMP `busy-wait <https://gcc.gnu.org/onlinedocs/libgomp/GOMP_005fSPINCOUNT.html>`__.